-Project Management Information Systems (PMIS) like PMWeb allows building the needed cost databases for project owners.
-It is recommended to have separate cost database set for each type of project that the project owner builds.
-For example, there could be a cost database set for buildings, infrastructure, petrochemicals among other type of projects.
-Each project type will have groups for the cost database level of details.
-For example, for the buildings cost database, there will be four groups that will be aligned with the UniFormat™ four level of details.
-Those will be Major Group Elements, Group Elements, Individual Elements and Bill of Quantity Items.
+A Project Management Information Systems (PMIS) like PMWeb allows building the needed cost databases for project owners.
+It is recommended to have a separate cost database set for each type of project that the project owner builds.
+For example, there could be a set for buildings, infrastructure, and petrochemicals among other types of projects.
+Each project type has groups for the cost database level of details.
+For example, for the buildings, there will be four groups that will be aligned with the UniFormat™ four levels of details.
+Those will be Major Group Elements, Group Elements, Individual Elements, and Bill of Quantity Items.

-For each cost item regardless to which level group it belongs to, the minimum information that needs to be captured include the cost item unit rate, unit of measure, project template it belongs to (that is, Building, Infrastructure, Petrochemical, etc.) and the cost breakdown structure (of cost account) that is associated with the cost database item.
-The specification tab will be also used to add additional user defined fields that are not available by default in PMWeb.
+For each cost item regardless of which level group it belongs to, the minimum information that needs to be captured includes the cost item unit rate, unit of measure, and project template it belongs to (that is building, infrastructure, petrochemical, etc.) and the cost breakdown structure (of cost account) that is associated with the cost database item.
+The specification tab is also used to add additional user-defined fields that are not available by default in PMWeb.

-For level 4 group cost database items which will be the cost items that will be included in the bill of quantity, PMWeb provides details of previous actual unit price rates for similar cost items that were part of awarded commitments across the organization’s complete projects’ portfolio.
-For those previous cost items to be captured by PMWeb, it is important that the commitment lines are created from the cost database by simply dragging and dropping those cost items.
-This will ensure that the cost item description used in the commitment is the same as per the cost database.
-PMWeb will highlight the lowest price green, median price in yellow and highest Price in red.
+For the level 4 group cost database items, which will be the cost items included in the bill of quantity, PMWeb provides details of previous actual unit price rates for similar cost items that were part of awarded commitments across the organization’s complete projects’ portfolio.
+For those previous cost items to be captured by PMWeb, the commitment lines must be created from the cost database by simply dragging and dropping those cost items.
+This ensures that the cost item description used in the commitment is the same as per the cost database.
+PMWeb highlights the lowest price in green, the median price in yellow, and the highest price in red.

-The cost database items will be the basis for creating the project cost estimates again by dragging the relevant cost database items to the cost estimate template.
-The project cost estimate could include cost database items from the different groups depending on the level of detail that for the project’s scope of work.
-For example, the at the 30% design development stage, the “A Substructure” and “B Shell” categories could be detailed at level 4, Bill of Quantity Level where as “C Interiors” could be details at level 2, Group Elements.
-It should be noted that during the project’s design development stages, there will be new estimates that will be created at each design stage taking into consideration the current project’s scope of work level of details.
-The project cost estimate will be the basis for creating the cost estimates for the bid packages to be procured, comparing received bids and creating the project budget.
+The cost database items becomes the basis for creating the project cost estimates again by dragging the relevant cost database items to the cost estimate template.
+The project cost estimate could include cost database items from the different groups depending on the level of detail for the project’s scope of work.
+For example, at the 30% design development stage, the “A Substructure” and “B Shell” categories could be detailed at level 4, Bill of Quantity Level whereas “C Interiors” could be detailed at level 2, Group Elements.
+It should be noted that during the project’s design development stages, there will be new estimates that get created at each design stage taking into consideration the current project’s scope of work level of details.
+The project cost estimate becomes the basis for creating the cost estimates for the bid packages to be procured, comparing received bids, and creating the project budget.

-PMWeb cost database can be imported into PMWeb by using the import command.
-The command will detail the fields that can be imported into PMWeb cost database using MS Excel.
+The PMWeb cost database can be imported into PMWeb by using the import command.
+The command details the fields that can be imported into the PMWeb cost database using MS Excel.
 PMWeb allows mapping the field names used in the MS Excel file into the cost database item fields used by PMWeb.
-This will expedite creating the cost database using the organization’s past knowledge in delivering similar projects.
+This expedites creating the cost database using the organization’s past knowledge in delivering similar projects.